aws-samples/cruise-control-for-msk/README.md

 ## Key features
-- Automated provisioning of an EC2 instance with Cruise Control and Prometheus pre-configured, eliminating the need for manual setup and configuration.
+- Automated provisioning of an EC2 instance with Cruise Control and Prometheus pre-configured.
 - Support for Amazon MSK provisioned mode cluster.
 - Flexible authentication with PlainText or IAM.
 - No Zookeeper dependency for Cruise Control.